How does DFAT support Australian tourism?

 Australia and India signed an MOU on tourism in 2014.
 Under the MOU, Australia and India share information on tourism policy and encourage cooperation between tourism stakeholders in both countries.

 A joint Australia–India working group (JWG) on tourism meets every two years, with the first meeting, held in Sydney in 2015, producing a work plan for activities under the MOU from 2015–2019.
 The second meeting of the working group took place in New Delhi in June 2017, and Australia hosted the third meeting of the working group in Sydney in April 2019.
-Key points of discussion included visas, aviation links and opportunities for collaboration on tourism research.
-Australia will host the next JWG in 2019.
+Key points of discussion included visas, aviation links, traveller safety and opportunities for collaboration on tourism research.

 Australia and Singapore signed an MOU on joint tourism cooperation in August 2017.
 Areas of cooperation under the MOU include tourism industry supply-side development; research partnerships and data sharing; and sharing of tourism information and insights.

 Australia and Singapore hold tourism talks under the Australia–Singapore Comprehensive Strategic Partnership.